Backend Engineering Mastery - Complete Article Series

 |---|---|---|---|---|

-After Part 1, you'll understand: Why processes are isolated, how memory really works, what fsync actually does, and why context switches matter.
+After Part 1, you'll understand: Why processes are isolated, how memory really works (not what you think), what fsync actually does, and why context switches can kill your performance.

 Part 2: Networking (Articles 5-7)

-How data moves between machines - the foundation of distributed systems.
+How data moves between machines—the foundation of distributed systems.
+This is where most engineers get confused, and I don't blame them.

 |---|---|---|---|---|

-After Part 2, you'll understand: TCP states and debugging, why HTTP/3 uses UDP, and when to use L4 vs L7 load balancers.
+After Part 2, you'll understand: TCP states and how to debug connection issues, why HTTP/3 uses UDP (it's not what you think), and when to use L4 vs L7 load balancers.

 Part 3: Storage & Databases (Articles 8-11)